yctung/LibAcousticSensing/README.md

 (Y/N): Y
 ```

+Once you finish this step you can start explore the utility of LibAS :)

+## Usage

+Once you have both app installed you can following 4 steps to let

+Please refer to [the project's README](Utility/XXX) for code explainnation.

 ## Troubleshooting
 - If you can't make the connection, try to ping your devices (e.g., adb shell ping xxx.xxx.xxx.xxx) and ensure there is no firewall between your devices
 - If you keep seeing this Matlab error message ```'SensingServer' not found``` you might need to manually call ```import edu.umich.cse.yctung.*``` before using any ```SensingServer``` class
+- If you see some errors related to ```preamble is not synced```, which menas the current setting to find the start of sensing audio is not applicalbe to your device.
+Please change the speaker/microphone issues and test again and feel free to file an issue if you can't solve it.
+- If you can't hear any sound being played (the sound should be audible for this FreqRespAnalysis example), please check if your app has the permission to play/record sounds or if your device is muted.

 # Usage: Standalone Mode (a.k.a.
 Real App for Product)